kibs-tech/kibs-tech.github.io/short-term-contractor.md

 </div>

-# Hire a workload relief short term contract developer
+# Hire a workload relief contractor

 In many cases an experienced contract developer